renebarto/baremetal/doc/tutorials/11-doxygen.md

 Create a network boot SD card, e.g. using [CircleNetboot](https://github.com/probonopd/CircleNetboot) and start the system.
 ```

-So there are three ways to reference an internal or externel document:
+So there are three ways to reference an internal or external document:

 - Using a full URL like `@ref url` in code or `[description](url)` in Markdown
 - Using a reference tag like `@ref tag` in code or `[description](#tag)` in Markdown